21anonymous12/AAAI2026/README.md

 ---

-### Experiments codes
+### Experiments codes and Training Datasets

-You can find the codes for MATA and the baselines used in the experiments at the following [link](https://github.com/21anonymous12/AAAI2026/tree/main/experiments).
+You can find the codes and training datasets for MATA and the baselines used in the experiments at the following [link](https://github.com/21anonymous12/AAAI2026/tree/main/experiments).